LukasBanana/LLGL/docu/README.md

 ## Windows

-LLGL is compatible with the MSVC toolchian of [Visual Studio](https://visualstudio.microsoft.com/) 2015 and later.
+LLGL is compatible with the MSVC toolchain of [Visual Studio](https://visualstudio.microsoft.com/) 2015 and later.
+To build D3D11 and D3D12 backends, the Windows SDK 10 (10.0.10240.0 or later) is also required.

 ## macOS